 Alcohol consumption, particularly in excess, has the potential to impact so many areas of your health and your body.
-It’s important to be aware of the risks of alcohol, and always to drink in moderation to avoid many of these risks.
+It’s important to be aware of the risks of alcohol, and if you drink, always drink in moderation to avoid many of these risks.

+The reason many people think there is a relationship between alcohol and the gallbladder is because of the proximity of the gallbladder to the liver.
 We know the liver and alcohol have a relationship to one another, and if you consume too much alcohol, it can cause a variety of liver problems ranging from mild to severe.
-However, alcohol and the gallbladder don’t have the same relationship.
+However, alcohol use and gallbladder health don’t have the same relationship.

-Currently, there is no research that shows that alcohol contributes to gallbladder problems including gallstones, and a small amount of alcohol may actually help prevent the development of a condition related to the gallbladder.
-Of course, this doesn’t mean you should start drinking to keep your gallbladder healthy because you’re ultimately going to cause damage to other parts of your body in the process.
+Currently, there is no research that shows that alcohol contributes to gallbladder problems, including gallstones.
+In fact, a small amount of alcohol may actually help prevent the risk of developing the condition.
+Of course, this doesn’t mean you should start drinking to keep your gallbladder healthy because you’re ultimately likely to cause damage to other parts of your body in the process.

 Also, while alcohol and gallbladder conditions aren’t directly related, drinking heavily could indirectly contribute to gallbladder problems.
 One way is through liver cirrhosis.
 People who have cirrhosis of the liver can get gallstones as a result of a complication that comes from liver scarring.

-Something else to note about alcohol and gallbladder conditions is that if you have pancreatitis as the result of gallstones, drinking large amounts of alcohol can make the problem worse.
-If you have gallbladder symptoms, you should avoid alcohol.
+Something else to note about alcohol and gallbladder conditions is that if you have pancreatitis as the result of gallstones, drinking alcohol can make the problem worse.
+If you have gallbladder symptoms, it is normally best to avoid alcohol.

 - Genetics; having a family member with a history of gallstones may mean you’re more likely to get them

 - Obesity or losing significant amounts of weight quickly

 - Having an imbalance in the chemicals that make up bile

 - Having irritable bowel or Crohn’s disease